Vic premier considers COVID-19 changes

 He will announce changes on Monday – the day the state of emergency lifts – but warned social distancing rules would remain at the end of May.

-He is considering the national “menu” of changes available after Prime Minister Scott Morrison unveiled a three-step plan to reopen Australian society and the economy.
+He is considering the national “menu” of changes available to states after Prime Minister Scott Morrison unveiled a three-step plan to reopen Australian society and the economy.

 Under stage one of the plan agreed by national cabinet, cafes, restaurants and shops are permitted to reopen, with public gatherings of up to 10 people allowed.